yydzero/yydzero.github.io/_posts/2016-08-18-integrate-vim-with-clangformat.markdown

 clang-format -style=google -dump-config > .clang-format
 ```

-`.clang-format` is YAML format configure file for CLangFormat
+`.clang-format` is YAML format configure file for ClangFormat

 An example of a configuration file for multiple languages: